SONAR-LLM: Autoregressive Transformer that Thinks in Sentence Embeddings and Speaks in Tokens: Abstract

 \section{Abstract}

-The recently proposed \emph{Large Concept Model} (LCM)~\cite{lcm2024} generates text by predicting a sequence of sentence-level embeddings and training with either mean–squared error or diffusion objectives.
-We present \textbf{SONAR-LLM}, a decoder-only transformer that \emph{thinks} in the same continuous SONAR~\cite{sonar2023} embedding space yet is \emph{supervised} through token-level cross-entropy propagated via the frozen SONAR decoder.
+The recently proposed Large Concept Model (LCM) generates text by predicting a sequence of sentence-level embeddings and training with either mean–squared error or diffusion objectives.
+We present \textbf{SONAR-LLM}, a decoder-only transformer that thinks in the same continuous SONAR embedding space yet is supervised through token-level cross-entropy propagated via the frozen SONAR decoder.
 This hybrid objective retains the semantic abstraction of LCM while eliminating its diffusion sampler and restoring a likelihood-based training signal.
 Across model sizes from 39 M to 1.3 B parameters, SONAR-LLM attains competitive generation quality.
-We report scaling trends, ablations, benchmark results and release the complete training code and all pretrained checkpoints to foster reproducibility and future research.
+We report scaling trends, ablations, benchmark results and a theoretical analysis of inference FLOPs for context sizes up to 1 million tokens.
+We release the complete training code and pretrained checkpoints to foster reproducibility and future research.